wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-faq.md

 **"Q: How is the organization billed for Azure Multi-Factor Authentication?"**

-The ‘per user’ or ‘per authentication’ billing/usage model is chosen when creating a Multi-Factor Auth Provider in the Azure Management Portal.
-It is a consumption-based resource that is billed against the organization’s Azure subscription, just like virtual machines, websites, etc. are billed against the subscription.
+The 'per user' or 'per authentication' billing/usage model is chosen when creating a Multi-Factor Auth Provider in the Azure Management Portal.
+It is a consumption-based resource that is billed against the organization's Azure subscription, just like virtual machines, websites, etc. are billed against the subscription.

-**Q: Does the ‘per user’ billing model charge based on the number of users enabled for Multi-Factor Authentication or the number of users who perform the verifications?**
+**Q: Does the 'per user' billing model charge based on the number of users enabled for Multi-Factor Authentication or the number of users who perform the verifications?**

 Billing is based on the number of users enabled for Multi-Factor Authentication.

 ## Usability

-**Q: What do I do if I don’t receive a response on my phone or if I forgot my phone?**
+**Q: What do I do if I don't receive a response on my phone or if I forgot my phone?**

 If you previously configured a backup phone, try again by selecting that phone when prompted from the sign in page.
-If you don’t have another method configured, contact your admin and ask them to update the number assigned to your primary phone – mobile or office.
+If you don't have another method configured, contact your admin and ask them to update the number assigned to your primary phone - mobile or office.

-**Q: I removed a user from an admin role but forgot to disable the multi-factor authentication and now it’s not showing in the list how do I remove this feature?**
+**Q: I removed a user from an admin role but forgot to disable the multi-factor authentication and now it's not showing in the list how do I remove this feature?**

 - Depending on which portal you are using, in the left pane, click either Users or Users and Groups.
 - Select the check box next to the user that you want to edit, and then click either Edit or the Edit icon.